wp-plugins/zanto/readme.txt

 == Changelog ==

+= 0.2.1 =
+*Fixed bugs that eluded us in 0.2.1
+*Added gray highlighting for translated posts so you can tell the difference between the translated posts and un-translated posts when assoicating the posts on the post edit page.
+You can read about the new changes here http://zanto.org/zanto-0-2-1-starting-new-year-high-spirits/

 = 0.2.0 =
 * Fixed language download bug when version number is only 2 levels
 * On downloading languages, missing translation files will be searched for two versions back instead of one